NREL/ROSCO/docs/source/api_change.rst

 * Shutdown mode is modified to enable shutdown based on a set of triggers.
 The triggers include shutdown on exceeding a predefined pitch, yaw error or generator speed threshold; or at a specific time.

+**Fixed blade pitch control mode**

+* The fixed blade pitch mode will use torque control only for the generator and stall-regulated control.

 ====== =======================    ===============================================================================================================================================================================================================================================================
 Removed in ROSCO 2.10.0
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------